 telling of ancientness to appear in print—brings together dozens of stories collected in 1927 by anthropologist Ruth Benedict during her only visit to the Pimas.
 Never before published, they helped

 A clear entry to the thought-world of the Pima.

-songs, and oratory collected from various tellers during her three-month stay.
+narratives, songs, and oratory collected from various tellers during her three-month stay.
 The oral literature concerns the creation of the world and its transformations over time, the creation of the

 Rafter," a host of ancillary stories, numerous Coyote tales, and additional speeches tied to the narratives of ancientness.
 One long story, "The Feud," found only in this collection, shows

 the collection and analyzes Benedict's probable reasons for never having published it.
 He has also included a previously unpublished text by Benedict, "Figures of Speech among the Pima."
 O'odham